-17. All talking and whispering during the business of the

-conference shall be suppressed by the Moderator.
+17. All talking and whispering during the business of the conference shall be suppressed by the Moderator.

-18. The Association may hold correspondence by messenger or otherwise with other religious institutions as it may deem advisable.
+The Association may hold correspondence by messenger or otherwise with other religious institutions as it may deem advisable.

-19. These by-laws of the Association shall be read at each

-yearly Association near its commencement.
+19. These by laws of the Association shall be read at each veril.
+Association near its commencement.

-20. These by-laws may be altered or amended by a majority

-of votes at any regular session of this Association.
+20. These b -laws ma le altered or amended by a majority of otres rt pro nermlar session of this Association.

-21. There shall be an executive committee of three discreet brethren appointed annually by the moderator or elected by the body, who shall properly be the Association on recess, whose duties it shall be to superintend and say what disposition shall be made of the finances belonging properly to the Association, and the treasurer shall be one of the members.
+21. There shall be an Executive Committee of Five discreet rethin appointed annually by the moderator or elected by the 'od who shall properly be the Association on recess, whose duties it shall be to superintend and say what disposition shall be made of the finances belonging properly to the Association, and the treasurer shall be one of the members.